periph/bootstrap/README.md

 ```
 go install periph.io/x/bootstrap/cmd/...
-flash -manufacturer raspberrypi --wifi <ssid> <pwd> /dev/sdh
+edit-then-flash -manufacturer raspberrypi --wifi <ssid> <pwd> /dev/sdh
 ```

-`flash` takes care of all the steps below on the micro computer's initial boot.
+`edit-then-flash` takes care of all the steps below on the micro computer's initial boot.

 `flash-docker` works by first modifying a copy of the image and only then flash it.
 It may be possible to make to work on OSX and Windows.